ayush2991/suraj_agarwal_and_associates/DEPLOYMENT.md

 - Never commit API keys to version control
 - Use environment variables for all sensitive data
-- Both platforms automatically handle HTTPS
+- Firebase automatically handles HTTPS
-- The serverless functions keep your API key secure on the server
+- Cloud Functions keep your API key secure on the server

 ---

 ## 🆘 Troubleshooting

-### Chat not working on Netlify
-- Ensure `GEMINI_API_KEY` is set in environment variables
-- Check function logs: `netlify functions:log chat`
-- For local dev, use `netlify dev` (not just opening `index.html`)

 ### Chat not working on Firebase
 - Verify function is deployed: `firebase functions:list`